RogerBaklund/LayoutProcessor/README.md

 A set of prefix characters has builtin support, you can override these and/or add your own prefixes.

 The main building blocks of a script is the "layout", which is similar to procedures in other languages.
-You define layous and call them by their name, optionally with parameters.
+You define layouts and call them by their name, optionally with parameters.
 Layout names may contain spaces and other special characters, *except* colon, which is used to separate the parameter from the layout name.

 ## Builtin prefixes